OkiStuff/minigfx/README.md

 # minigfx
 Small graphics library made in C

-## Features
+## Intended to be:
 - Simple to understand
 - Intuitive
 - Fun to use

+## Features
+- Creating windows easily
+- Managing OpenGL easily
+- Draw and manage shapes
+- (soon) manage images
-- Usable for a variety of things; not just games!
+- Usable for a variety of things; not just games! (check examples/graph as an example)

 ## Dependencies
 OpenGL, GLFW